Terms of Service

 No Establishment of Professional Relationship

-Visiting this website, contacting the All Kinds of Minds Practice through this website, or e-mailing the practice does not establish a professional relationship, duty of care, or constitute formal contracting of psychological services with the Clinical Psychologist.
+Visiting this website, making contact through this website, or e-mailing the practice does not establish a professional relationship, duty of care, or constitute formal contracting of services with the All Kinds of Minds Assessments Clinical Psychologist.

 External Links Disclaimer

 This website contains links to external websites for informational purposes.
-The All Kinds of Minds Practice is not responsible for the content, privacy practices, or accuracy of the information available on these linked external websites.
-The All Kinds of Minds Practice does not guarantee or explicitly endorse the information found on these sites.
+All Kinds of Minds Assessments is not responsible for the content, privacy practices, or accuracy of the information available on these linked external websites.
+All Kinds of Minds Assessments does not guarantee or explicitly endorse the information found on these sites.

 Email and Contact Form Use

-The Clinical Psychologist reserves the right not to respond to emails or website contact form submissions that contain inappropriate or offensive content, as determined at our sole discretion.
-Such content may include, but is not limited to, offensive language, requests for crisis intervention, requests for assessments in the context of a forensic or legal matter, or attempts to obtain a psychological consultation prior to formal contracting.
+The Clinical Psychologist reserves the right not to respond to emails or website contact form submissions that contain inappropriate or offensive content, as determined at the sole discretion of the Clinical Psychologist.
+Such content may include, but is not limited to, offensive language, requests for intervention or other services that are not provided, requests for assessments in the context of a forensic or legal matter, or attempts to obtain a psychological consultation prior to formal contracting.

 Response to Communications